reachraviraju/AmmaPickles-Ecommerce/README.md

 **Amma Pickles** is a fully functional online store for ordering traditional Andhra pickles — Veg and Non-Veg varieties available in three sizes (½ kg, 1 kg, 2 kg).
 The project features a **dual architecture**: a Thymeleaf-rendered web UI for customers, and a JWT-secured REST API for external/mobile access.

 **What's working:**
-- 🤖 **AI Custom Pickle Chef**: Real-time culinary consultation and custom batch ordering with Google Gemini
+- 🤖 **AI Custom Pickle Chef**: Natural language chat ordering with Google Gemini 1.5 Flash, automatic address linkage, and admin order tracking
 - Browse and search products by name or category
 - Product detail page with size variants
 - Cart management (add, update, remove, clear)
 - Place orders with COD — confirmed immediately
 - Flat ₹70 delivery charge (free above ₹1000 or first order above ₹500)
 - Stock is deducted on order and restored on cancellation
+- Order status lifecycle guards preventing modification of completed or cancelled orders
-- Delivery address management
+- Delivery address management with open-redirect security validation
 - Session-based web login and JWT-based API login
 - Login with email or phone number
 - OTP email verification on registration
 - Secure forgot-password flow with email token
 - Email notifications on registration and order events
-- Admin dashboard — manage products, categories, users, and orders
+- Admin dashboard — manage products, categories, users, orders, and custom pickle requests
 - Real-time registration form validation with debounced API checks

 ---